one-aalam/svelte-starter-kit/README.md

 # Svelte Starter Kit
 <img src="./static/svelte-starter-kit.png" title="Svelte Starter Kit" />

-Boilerplate to quckly get up and running with Svelte, with
+Boilerplate to quckly get up and running with Svelte

 __Note__: This is the `basic` branch for the Starter Kit.
 It contains SvelteKit with no third-party integrations.
 Refer the [main](https://github.com/one-aalam/svelte-starter-kit/tree/main) branch for all the latest changes with Supabase integration.